 Recruiting Pro Bono Attorneys: If the court decides a prisoner does not have the capacity to litigate on his or her own, the court will make efforts to find an attorney willing to represent the prisoner on a volunteer basis.
 For a description of the efforts the court makes to recruit volunteer attorneys, please see the Recruiting Pro Bono Attorneys page.

 Resources for Pro Bono Attorneys: The court understands that attorneys may have questions about representing a prisoner.
 Resources are available on the Resources for Pro Bono Attorneys page.

 Reimbursement of Expenses: The District Court Fund is used for the reimbursement of out-of-pocket expenses incurred by court-recruited lawyers who volunteer to represent indigent plaintiffs in civil cases not covered by the Criminal Justice Act.
 For more information, including the Regulations Governing the Reimbursement of Expenses in Pro Bono Cases and reimbursement form, please click here.

-Pro Bono Attorney Recogniton: The court greatly appreciates the pro bono service of its Pro Bono Attorney Panel members.
-Please visit Pro Bono Attorney Recognition page for information about the annual Pro Bono Attorney Recognition Luncheon and the Pro Bono Attorney Honor Roll.
+Pro Bono Attorney Recognition: The court greatly appreciates the service of the attorneys who volunteer their time and skills to assist the court and pro se plaintiffs.
+Please visit the Pro Bono Attorney Recognition page for information about the annual Pro Bono Attorney Recognition Luncheon and the Pro Bono Attorney Honor Roll.

 Selecting the photo above will link you to a video presentation produced by the State Bar of Wisconsin.
 You will be leaving the website of the US District Court - Eastern District of Wisconsin.
 Any opinions, standards and policies presented on web pages not directly under the control of the United States Courts are the responsibility of the website owner and should not be construed as the position of the Court.